bitrise-steplib/steps-sign-apk/README.md

 ## Development environment

 1. First, create *.bitrise.secrets.yml* with the contents below and fill out the blanks.
-For testing purposes you can create a new keystore and use it all of the four cases covered.
+For testing purposes create a new keystore and use it in all of the covered cases.

 ```
 envs: